smaity8136/java-sandbox/spring-cloud/springcloud-stream-custom-source/readme.txt

 This module will therefore publish messages to a Kafka topic called "uuidChannel" every 1 second.

 You can start the microservice by executing the following command: gradle bootRun

+Port offset to 8080 so that we can start the springcloud-steam-custom-sink microservice to show the full example.